kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 to whatever code I have in place.
 Of course, many more complex ready to use SQL statements already have this line integrated.

-Partitioning the table by day of week (digression)
+Partitioning by day of week (digression)
 ----------

 I don't need that old data anymore.
-To save time testing partitioning, I just `truncate` the table.
+To save time testing partitioning, I just `truncate` that table.

     M:7727678 [tmp]>TRUNCATE TABLE tmp.sql_log;
     Query OK, 0 rows affected (0.16 sec)